About

 www.nrw-kultur.de

-with the cities of Düsseldorf, Cologne and Mülheim an der Ruhr.
+with the cities of Düsseldorf, Bochum, Mülheim an der Ruhr and Cologne

 Funded by